browserengineering/book/book/embeds.md

 * Event-driven APIs that execute JavaScript callbacks or event handlers (`requestAnimationFrame` and `addEventListener`).

 Let's first tackle the former.
 We'll start by implementing the `parent` attribute on the `Window` object.
-It isn't too hard, but it does require passing the window id to Python so that it knows on which frame to run the API.
+It isn't too hard---mostly passing the window id to Python so that it knows on which frame to run the API.

-On the Python side, the `parent` `JSContext` method will be passed the id of the window that wants its parent computed.
-We'll need to convert that id into a `Frame` object; if the parent `Frame` is same-origin to the given one, return its id, and otherwise return `None`.
+On the Python side, the `parent` method on `JSContext` will be passed the id of the window that wants its parent computed.
+We'll need to convert that id into a `Frame` object, and then return the `parent_frame` of that object.
+(The `parent_frame` `Frame` member variable was implemented earlier in the chapter.)

 To convert from window id to `Frame`, we'll need a mapping on `Tab` that does
 so: